Creative Coding

 AI image generation is seductive because it makes the blank space disappear.
 That is also the trap.

 The model does not know whether the architecture makes sense unless the prompt and review force it to.
 It may draw a database on both sides of the same boundary.
 It may label a browser as a server.
-It may put arrows in both directions because bidirectional arrows look complex.
+It may use bidirectional arrows because they look complex.
 It may create interface text that almost says something.

 Generated visuals need the same editorial treatment as generated prose.
 Maybe more.